Legal Challenge to Cherwell’s Plan for Green Belt development

 In its legal suit, CDWA is also claiming that due account has not been taken of evidence showing that the provision for replacement land for the North Oxford Golf Course is inadequate.
 If the Plan goes ahead, this popular and accessible course, with its many thousands of trees, would be lost and the Green Belt land cleared for a development of 670 houses

 Mrs. McIvor continued, “We hope that a judge, independent of the vested interests in this plan will agree with us.
 Our main concern now is to ensure that we have the funds to follow through on our Claim if it passes its first hearing.
-We would like to take this opportunity to thank our generous supporters so far who have made this challenge possible.
+We would like to take this opportunity to thank our generous supporters so far who have made this challenge possible.”

 CDWA expects to hear within a few weeks whether their Claim for a statutory challenge will be permitted to go through to a second hearing.
 Anyone wishing to make a donation to support the CDWA campaign can do so online via the CDWA crowdfunding page.

-o make a donation via BACS or cheque please visit the CDWA website for details.
+To make a donation via BACS or cheque please visit the CDWA website for details.